BCHarker-OCT/terraform-github-example/README.md

 # terraform-github-example
 A template repository to be used for GitHub Terraform Repo Creation.

+## Step 1: Setup `.envrc` file

+1. Copy the `.envrc.example` file to a file named `.envrc`.
+2. In your GitHub account go to Setting > Developer Settings > Personal access tokens > Tokens classic
+3. Generate a new token using the classic option.
+Set the expiration as the shortest possible value.
+4. Grant it full rights to the `repo` and `delete_repo` permissions.
+5. Copy the value into the new `.envrc` file that you've created.

-## Step 1: Setup the GitHub Provider
+## Step 2: Setup the GitHub Provider

 Setup the [Github Provider](https://registry.terraform.io/providers/integrations/github/latest/docs) in our `providers.tf` file.